 Theofilos Manitaras

-Just after the ESiWACE-2 kick-off meeting, invitations were sent to ESiWACE-2 team members to propose their models within WP2 for potential containerisation and then to participate the hackathon.
+Just after the ESiWACE-2 kick-off meeting, invitations were sent to ESiWACE-2 team members to propose their models within WP2 for potential containerisation and then to participate at the hackathon.
 There was considerable interest, and ultimately seven models were accepted:

 ICON (Icosahedral Grid Non-hydrostatic): atmospheric model from the Max Planck Institute for Meteorology (MPI-M) and the German Weather Service (DWD).